 What we don’t: Heavier than other models in its price range.

 CAMP USA has made plenty of functional and durable helmets over the years, but until recently, they haven’t earned many style points.
 The Storm is a good start: it’s available in four color combinations and includes an internal adjustment system that keeps it snug and close to the head.
-It also takes a few pointers from CAMP’s Speed 2.0 below, resulting in a comfortable, lightweight, and well-ventilated climbing helmet that is made for just about any mountain adventure.
+It also takes a few pointers from CAMP’s Speed Comp below, resulting in a comfortable, lightweight, and well-ventilated climbing helmet that is made for just about any type of mountain adventure.

-The Storm’s makeup is similar to many helmets on our list that combine EPS foam with a polycarbonate shell.
+The CAMP USA Storm’s makeup is similar to many helmets on our list that combine EPS foam with a polycarbonate shell.
 It’s about the same weight as the Black Diamond Vector and Petzl Meteor, and matches them both in price.
 The Storm also fits a broad range of head sizes and shapes and comes with a well-designed adjustment system.
-We know it’s hard to choose among all of these options, but if you’ve struggled to find a helmet that fits well, the Storm is a nice choice.
+We know it’s hard to choose among all of these options, but if you’ve struggled to find a helmet that fits well, the Storm is a good choice.

 See the CAMP USA Storm